-A recent article in the FT, Bolts From the Blue Test our Fragile Systems, by Andrew Hill, was very thought provoking as it questioned resilience in our world today.
+An article in the FT, Bolts From the Blue Test our Fragile Systems, by Andrew Hill, that was published before Coronavirus, was both very timely and thought provoking as it questioned resilience in our world today.
 It asked about resilience and its changing role in areas ranging from business continuity (where it is traditionally associated) through to efficiency and its impact on workers.
 It stated:

 ‘Resilience used to be a low priority, except among specialists and people working for always-on companies such as water utilities.
 It generally slipped to the bottom of the agenda for everybody else.’